 The Gaggle is a simple, open-ended collection of RMI-linked Java programs, which broadcast selected data to each other at the user's behest.
 These broadcasts are managed by a simple RMI server, the Gaggle Boss.
-Though it is not strictly necessary, we find it very convenient to launch most geese via Java Web Start links in a web page.
-The R goose, of course, is an exception: simply install the gaggle package as you would any other R or Bioconductor package.
+Though it is not stricly necessary, we find it very convenient to launch most geese via Java Web Start links in a web page.
+For the R goose, simply install the gaggle package as you would any other R or Bioconductor package.
 Please see the companion website for a generally useful set of Java Web Start links.